Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: My advice is to be smart and realize a lot of sites like Diploma Company have real people working there and we’re trying to work through the daily grind and help build a business by offering great customer support and superior products.
 Each of us put our best foot forward everyday to make that a reality.

-MELISSA: If you’re in the market for a fake diploma from a high school or college, we would love if you’d contact us today and gave us the chance to talk about how we may be of assistance.
+MELISSA: If you’re in the market for a fake high school diploma or a fake college diploma, we would love if you’d contact us today and gave us the chance to talk about how we may be of assistance.